ikelaiah/free-pascal-cookbook/docs/docs/basics/intro-objpas-fpc.md

 ```

 5. **Be Cautious with Pointer Arithmetic**: Although not commonly needed in high-level Pascal programming, pointer arithmetic (e.g., incrementing pointers) should be done carefully to avoid accessing invalid memory areas.

 More info?
 See [Pointers](https://www.freepascal.org/docs-html/ref/refse15.html#x42-620003.4) and [Memory Management](https://wiki.freepascal.org/Memory_Management).

+---

+## Glossary

+### Basic Programming Terms

+**Variable**: A named location in memory that stores a value.
+You declare variables to store data that your program will use.

+**Data Type**: Specifies what kind of data a variable can hold (e.g., integer for whole numbers, string for text, boolean for true/false values).

+**Constant**: A value that doesn't change during program execution.
+Unlike variables, you cannot modify a constant after it's declared.

+**Function**: A block of code that performs a specific task and returns a value as a result.
+Use functions when you need a value back.

+**Procedure**: Similar to a function, but it doesn't return a value.
+Use procedures when you just need to execute a series of statements without getting a result back.

+### Object-Oriented Programming Terms

+**Class**: A blueprint for creating objects.
+It defines what data (fields) an object can hold and what actions (methods) it can perform.
+Classes are used to model real-world entities in your code.

+**Object/Instance**: A specific copy of a class created at runtime.
+If a class is a blueprint, an object is the actual building made from that blueprint.

+**Constructor**: A special method that runs when you create an object.
+It sets up the initial state of the object.
+In Free Pascal, it's often called `Create`.

+**Destructor**: A special method that runs when an object is being destroyed/freed from memory.
+It cleans up resources the object was using.

+**Property**: A controlled way to access and modify data inside an object.
+Properties act like variables but allow you to run custom code when reading or writing the value.

+**Method**: A function or procedure that belongs to a class.
+It's a way for objects to perform actions.

+**Inheritance**: When one class (called the "child" or "derived" class) inherits features from another class (called the "parent" or "base" class).
+The child class automatically gets all the methods and fields of the parent.

+**Encapsulation**: The practice of hiding internal details of an object and only exposing what's necessary.
+This is done using access modifiers like `private`, `protected`, and `public`.

+**Access Modifiers**: Keywords that control who can access fields and methods:

+- `private`: Only the class itself can access it.
+- `protected`: The class and its descendants can access it.
+- `public`: Anyone can access it.

+### Advanced Programming Terms

+**Interface**: A contract or blueprint that defines what methods a class must have, without specifying *how* those methods work.
+Different classes can implement the same interface in their own ways.

+**Generic**: A way to write code that works with multiple data types.
+Instead of writing the same function for integers, strings, and real numbers, you write one generic function that adapts to the type you use it with.

+**Pointer**: A variable that stores a memory address instead of a direct value.
+It "points to" the location where data is stored.
+Advanced feature—most beginners should avoid.

+**Memory Address**: A location in your computer's memory where data is stored.
+Pointers hold these addresses.

+**Reference Counting**: An automatic memory management system where the system tracks how many references point to an object.
+When the count reaches zero, the object is automatically freed.

+**Anonymous Function**: A function without a name that's defined inline in your code.
+Useful for short, simple operations.

+### Free Pascal Specific Terms

+**Mode**: Refers to different compatibility modes in Free Pascal (e.g., `objfpc` mode for Object Pascal, `delphi` mode for Delphi compatibility).
+The mode determines which language features are available.

+**Compiler Directive**: A special instruction (starting with `$`) that tells the compiler how to behave.
+For example, `{$mode objfpc}` sets the compiler to Object Pascal mode.

+**Unit**: A module of code that can be reused in other programs.
+Units contain procedures, functions, types, and variables that you can use via the `uses` clause.

+**GUID (Globally Unique Identifier)**: A long unique string of numbers that identifies something worldwide.
+In Free Pascal interfaces, GUIDs ensure interfaces are uniquely identifiable, especially important for COM compatibility.

+**Dynamic Array**: An array whose size can change at runtime using `SetLength`.
+Unlike static arrays, you don't need to know the size when you declare it.

+**Static Array**: An array whose size is fixed at compile time and cannot change.

+**Enum (Enumerated Type)**: A custom data type where you define a set of named values.
+For example, you might create a `TColor` enum with values `Red`, `Green`, and `Blue`.

+**Subrange Type**: A type that limits values to a specific range.
+For example, a `TDayOfWeek` might only allow values 1-7.

+**Record**: A data structure that groups different types of data together.
+Unlike classes, records are simpler and don't have methods (unless advanced records are used).

+**Modeswitch**: A compiler directive that enables specific language features.
+For example, `{$modeswitch advancedrecords}` enables advanced record functionality.

+---

+**Happy coding!** 🚀 If you encounter unfamiliar terms while learning, come back to this glossary.
+As you progress, these concepts will become second nature.